 At this time a new era was unfolding in Japan, known as the Meiji Restoration of 1868.
 Under the Meiji Government one of the five provisions was to widen the knowledge base to ultimately strengthen the foundations of the new rule.
 As a result, the Imperial College of Engineering was founded in Tokyo.
 For a short period this was the largest technical college in the world, until 1886 when it became part of Tokyo University.
 Rather than traveling to Tokyo on a Steam Ship, Milne preferred to travel overland across Europe, Russia, Siberia, Mongolia, and China.
 Back then, only little was known about the gold and copper mining regions in Russia and Siberia, wherefore Milne was highly interested in visiting them.
 Also, it is assumed that Milne often suffered sea-sickness.
 At the I.C.E., Milne was supported by the government to go on several field trips across the country.
 He visited many of Japan’s volcanoes and increased his enthusiasm regarding the country’s archeology and anthropology, which was stimulated even more by his colleague Professor Morse.
 In the twenty years that Milne was resident in Japan, Milne climbed over fifty volcanoes and also undertook what was considered pioneering exploration of the Kurile Islands, where a new volcano discovery was made by Milne himself.
 Milne managed to report several mineral resources, especially the deposits of coal on Hokkaido were important.

-Milne the Seismologist
+John Milne the Seismologist

 It is assumed that Milne’s interest in seismology evolved around 1880 while elevating the subject from a geological past time into a modern instrument-based science.
 He was active at the center of Anglo-Japanese science of seismology for about 15 years.
 He founded the Seismological Society of Japan, which was the first known institution of this kind globally.
-The founding of the institution followed a heavy earthquake in Yokahama and it funded the invention of seismographs in order to detect and measure the strength of earthquakes.
+The founding of the institution followed a heavy earthquake in Yokohama and it funded the invention of seismographs in order to detect and measure the strength of earthquakes.

 John Milne is mainly credited with the invention of the horizontal pendulum seismograph and Milne’s instruments probably allowed him to detect different types of earthquakes as well as estimate the waves’ velocities.
 For the first time the results that were collected enabled ground motion to be interpreted as a function of time.
-The first reported use of any measurement of earthquake intensity has been attributed to the Italian Schiantarelli, who recorded the intensity of the 1783 earthquake that occurred in Calabrian, Italy.
+The first reported use of any measurement of earthquake intensity has been attributed to the Italian Schiantarelli, who recorded the intensity of the 1783 earthquake that occurred in Calabria, Italy.
 A seismograph is a device used in seismology that can register ground vibrations from earthquakes and other seismic waves.
 In principle, it consists of a mass mounted on a spring suspension.
 While the ground motion is transmitted to the housing of the instrument, the mass remains at rest due to its inertia.
 The relative movement of the ground can thus be measured as a change in length over time.

 The oldest seismoscope in the world probably comes from the Empire of China.
 It was invented around 132 AD by Zhang Heng, imperial astronomer of the Han Dynasty – about 1600 years before the first seismographs were developed in the western world.
 The first Western description of the device comes from the French physicist and priest Jean de Hautefeuille in 1703.
 Around 1856, Luigi Palmieri developed electromagnetic seismographs in which a shock closed an electrical contact and thus enabled further actions such as recording the time or starting other devices.
 The horizontal pendulum seismograph of John Milne was improved after World War II with the Press-Ewing seismograph, developed in the United States for recording long-period waves.
 It is widely used throughout the world today.
 The Press-Ewing seismograph uses a Milne pendulum, but the pivot supporting the pendulum is replaced by an elastic wire to avoid friction.